Books (as author)

 George Berkeley's linguistic account of sense perception is one of the most central tenets of his philosophy.
 It is intended as a solution to a wide range of critical issues in both metaphysics and theology.
 However, it is not clear from Berkeley's writings just how this "universal language of the Author of Nature" is to be interpreted.
 This paper discusses the nature of the theory of sense perception as language, together with its metaphysical and theological motivations, then proceeds to develop an account of the semantics of the perceptual language, using Berkeley's theory of reference for human language as a guide.

 "Matter, God, and Nonsense: Berkeley's Polemic against the Freethinkers in the Three Dialogues" in Berkeley's Three Dialogues: New Essays, ed.
-Stefan Storrie (Oxford University Press, forthcoming)
+Stefan Storrie (Oxford University Press, 2018)

 In the Preface to the Three Dialogues, Berkeley says that one of his main aims is to refute the free-thinkers.
 Puzzlingly, however, we are then treated to a dialogue between two Christians in which the free-thinkers never reappear.
 This is related to a second, more general puzzle about Berkeley's religious polemics: although Berkeley says he is defending orthodox conclusions, he also reminds himself in his notebooks "To use the utmost Caution not to give the least Handle of offence to the Church or Church-men."
 What is Berkeley worried about?
 Both of these puzzles are solved by the recognition that the argument against matter in the Three Dialogues is patterned after an argument for atheism that Berkeley attributed to Anthony Collins.
 Berkeley's aim is thus to use the free-thinkers' own premises and arguments against them.
 In doing this, however, he rejects doctrines many churchmen held dear -- most notably, the doctrine of divine analogy.

-"Berkeley's Philosophy of Religion" in The Continuum Companion to Berkeley, ed.
-Richard Brook and Bertil Belfrage (Bloomsbury, forthcoming)
+"Berkeley's Philosophy of Religion" in The Bloomsbury Companion to Berkeley, ed.
+Richard Brook and Bertil Belfrage (Bloomsbury, 2017)

 "Omnipotence" in The Internet Encyclopedia of Philosophy, ed.
 James Fieser and Bradley Dowden (November 8, 2011)